-Christmas Cookie Dip is a perfect not-too-sweet dessert dip that everyone will love.
-Requiring no baking and no cooking, this mix-only dip will keep everyone from the smallest to the tallest full until your entire Christmas dinner is ready.
+Christmas Cookie Dip is a perfect, not-too-sweet appetizer that falls under Christmas dip recipes that everyone will love.
+Requiring no baking or cooking, this mix-only dip will keep everyone from the smallest to the tallest full until your entire Christmas dinner is ready.

-Truly a 5-minute dessert dip, you can count on some serious festive fun with this creamy, sweet, and delightful appetizer.
+Truly a 5-minute dessert dip, you can count on some serious winter fun with this creamy and sweet appetizer.

-Why you will love this Christmas Dip Recipe!
+Why you will love this Easy Christmas Dip recipe!

-Christmas is the most wonderful time of the year – friends, family, and FOOD!
+Christmas is the most wonderful time of the year—with friends, family, and FOOD!
 There is no shortage of gatherings in the fall and winter seasons that require the best dips.
-This Christmas cookie dough dip, which whips up in minutes, is hands down an incredibly easy way to be ready at the drop of a hat.
+This Christmas cookie dough dip, which whips up in minutes, is hands-down an incredibly easy way to be ready at the drop of a hat.

-This is quick to put together 10 minutes, making about 2 cups of dip.
-While it is sweet, this dip is not as dense as other dips, so it’s smooth and pairs well with graham crackers.
+This Christmas Cookie Dip recipe is quickly assembled in 10 minutes, making about 2 cups of dip.
+While sweet, this dip is not as dense as other dips, so it’s smooth and pairs well with graham crackers.

 - butter